Concord Divorce Attorneys, North Carolina

 There are three types of property under North Carolina law – separate property, marital property, and divisible property.
 In short:

-• Marital property is anything currently owned that was acquired (including debts created) by both spouses during the marriage.
-This includes property and assets acquired between the date of the marriage and the date of separation.
+- Marital property is anything currently owned that was acquired (including debts created) by both spouses during the marriage.
+This includes property and assets acquired between the date of marriage and the date of separation.

 North Carolina courts divide property under equitable distribution.
 This doesn’t necessarily mean a 50/50 split, but what the courts consider fair and just under the circumstances.
 After the value of your marital estate is established, our experienced attorneys fight to protect your interests.

-What is the difference between Concord divorce arbitration and mediation?
+What is the difference between divorce arbitration and mediation?

-• Divorce arbitration is more like a trial, where the arbitrator acts similar to a judge and can issue a binding decision.
+- Divorce arbitration is more like a trial, where the arbitrator acts like a judge and can issue a binding decision.

 Our attorneys offer alternative dispute methods and can speak with you on whether this would be a good option for you and your family.

-The Concord family law attorneys at Epperson Law Group, PLLC are dedicated to protecting the interests of Cabarrus County clients during the divorce process.
+The Concord divorce lawyers at Epperson Law Group, PLLC are dedicated to protecting the interests of Cabarrus County clients during the divorce process.
 We advocate for the best interests of your children and ensure you are treated fairly throughout this difficult time.
 Don’t hesitate to call us if you need guidance or support.
-To reserve a consultation at one of our offices in Concord, Boone, Charlotte, or Weddington, please call 704-321-0031 or fill out our contact form.
+To reserve a consultation at one of our offices in Concord, Boone, Charlotte, or Weddington, please call us fill out our contact form.

 Concord Office